At Waterloo, you'll receive an admissions decision for each program you apply to.

 - You'll have until June 3, 2019, to accept an Offer of Admission dated up to May 28.
 If you're admitted after May 28, you'll have 14 calendar days to confirm your acceptance.

 Most offers of admission have conditions that need to be met by a certain date (usually over the summer).
-Conditions can a minimum final overall average or grade in a required course, submitting final transcripts, or sending English language requirements, and more.
+Conditions could include achieving a minimum final average or grade in a required course, submitting final transcripts, sending English language requirements, and more.

 If you wish to take time before university to work, travel, or return to high school, you can request to defer your Offer of Admission for up to a year.
 Many programs consider a deferral for the following fall term only.

 If you're not admitted to the program you applied to, you may be considered for admission to an alternate program if you meet the requirements and places are available.

 Can you accept a different offer of admission?

 If you've accepted an offer of admission and would like to accept a different one, you may do so without penalty up to June 3.
 Log in to your account on the Ontario Universities' Application Centre (OUAC) website.
 Click on "Review and Change Your Completed Application" and follow the instructions to accept a different offer.